 In this video, Kat Nicholls, content creator at Happiful, shares the seven pillars of self-care, according to the International Self-Care Foundation.
 Talking through what each one means; Kat also shares some tips if these are areas you're working on.

-It can be difficult to know what falls under self-care and whether you really are caring for yourself, or thinking it’s what you should be doing.
-Take time to think about what may help you - what do you really want to do?
-What will give you the opportunity to rest and refocus?
+It can be difficult to know what falls under self-care and whether you are caring for yourself, or thinking it’s what you should be doing.
+Take time to think about what may help you - what do you want to do?
+What will allow you to rest and refocus?
 Here are some tips that you may find helpful.

 Spend time alone